ContainerSolutions/kubernetes-federation-demo/README.md

     ```
     Note down those IPs, they are needed later.

-2. Create the clusters:

-    **Please note:** As of this writing, you have to manually create some firewall rules first.
-See [Known Issues](#known-issues).
+2. Set up a firewall rule:

+    Assuming you have clusters in `us-east1-b`, `europe-west1-b` and `asia-east1-a`, run:

+    ```
+    gcloud compute firewall-rules create my-federated-ingress-firewall-rule --source-ranges 130.211.0.0/22 --allow "icmp,tcp:80,tcp:443 tcp:30000-33000" --target-tags "cluster-europe-west1-b,cluster-asia-east1-a,cluster-us-east1-b" --network default
+    ```

+    See https://github.com/kubernetes/kubernetes/issues/37306 for the reason behind this step.

-3. Create the clusters: (WARNING: this operation takes a long time)
+3. Create the clusters:

     Change folder to `scripts`